GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/creating-an-api-gateway/en.md

 - It then accesses each of these proxy URLs (which has the artifact uploaded to a public location for a short period of time) and extracts the actual URL from the HTTP response's `Location` header
 - Finally it prints all publicly-accessible URLs, allowing non-authenticated users to download GitHub artifacts within that window of time

-_(The recipe ends here, but as a continuation, the GraphQL query could then do something with these URLs: send them by email, upload the files by FTP somewhere, install them in an InstaWP site, etc.)_
+_(The tutorial lesson ends here, but as a continuation, the GraphQL query could then do something with these URLs: send them by email, upload the files by FTP somewhere, install them in an InstaWP site, etc.)_

 ```graphql
 query RetrieveGitHubAccessToken {